 Mr. Hoi Kin Hong, Mr. Hoi Wa Fong, Mr. Xiao Qing Ping, Ms. Shih Sze Ni Cecilia and Mr. Zhang Hong Feng, the executive Directors and Ms. Hoi Wa Fan, the non-executive Director, have entered into service contracts with the Company for a term of three years commencing from 14 October 2021 to 13 October 2024.
 Mr. Ngai Wai Fung, Mr. Mei Jian Ping and Mr. Ding Zu Yu, the independent non-executive Directors, have entered into letters of appointment with the Company for a term of three years commencing from 14 October 2021 to 13 October 2024.
+Ms. Liu Xiao Lan, an independent non-executive Director, has entered into a letter of appointment with the Company for a term of three years commencing from 27 March 2024 to 26 March 2027.
 None of the Directors, including Directors being proposed for re-election at the forthcoming Annual General Meeting, has a service contract with the Company or any of its subsidiaries which is not determinable by the Group within one year without payment of compensation other than statutory compensation.